project-sekai-ctf/sekai.team/data/blog/sdctf-2022/crypto-roll.md

 Assume you have the correct `key1`, reverse for the key, validate the results using some validator/logical assumption.

-- `codes` is a list of `2*(0x1b0-0xb0)` = `512` characters, utf-8 encoding of
+- `codes` is a list of `2*(0x1b0-0xb0)` = `512` characters, UTF-8 encoding of
-  which is 2-bytes each
+  which is 2 bytes each
-- `sboxes` will have 4char strings, which encode to 8 bytes each on utf-8 (i.e. after substitution)
+- `sboxes` will have 4-char strings, which encode to 8 bytes each on UTF-8 (i.e. after substitution)
-- `data` is now `4*2 = 8` times each byte of the original plaintext
+- `data` is now 4 × 2 = 8 each byte of the original plaintext
 - `data` is converted `to_binary` before encryption hence each byte is converted to 8 `b"0"` or `b"1"` byte.
-Hence each character is substituted to some `8*8 = 64` byte string before encryption.
+Hence each character is substituted to some 8 × 8 = 64 byte string before encryption.

-Hence len of flag = `len(ciphertext)//64` = `3520//64 = 55` bytes.
+Hence length of flag is `len(ciphertext)//64` = $\lfloor 3520 \div 64 \rfloor$ = 55 bytes.

 #### Assumption 1

 Since length of flag is 55 characters, would it be reasonable to assume that there would be repetitions of characters.
 And since each flag character is substituted to fixed 64-byte strings before encryption which is a multiple of AES block size of 16, AES also acts like simple substitution of the flag but we do not know the mapping.

 Hence if we reverse till step 4 above, we can simply check if there are any repeating 64-byte blocks, as incorrect shuffling of bits will result in each block to be distinct with almost 1 probability.

 ```python
 with open('enc.bin', 'rb') as f: